jboss-developer/jboss-developer-shared-resources/guides/CREATE_USERS.md

 Create Users Required by the Quickstarts
 ===============

-Summary: By default, JBoss EAP is distributed with security enabled for the management interfaces.
+Summary: By default, Red Hat JBoss Enterprise Application Platform is distributed with security enabled for the management interfaces.
 A few of the quickstarts use these management interfaces and require that you create a management or application user to access the running application.
 An `add-user` script is provided in the `EAP_HOME/bin` directory for that purpose.
 You can run the script interactively or you can pass arguments on the command line.

 The following procedures describe how to add a user with the appropriate permissions to run the quickstarts that depend on them.